Here are 10 time-off expressions that can come in handy at work as well as in your daily communication in English and provide a better understanding.

 Ex: Her maternity leave finishes next week but she is not coming back to work.

-Ex: He has taken parental leave to look after the baby while his wife returns to work.
+Ex: Thomas has taken parental leave to look after the baby while his wife is getting back to work.

 Ex: If you are absent from work due to illness, you may be able to claim sick pay.

-A public holiday – a day when almost everybody does not have to go to work (for example in the US July 4th or January 1st).
+A day when almost everybody does not have to go to work (for example January 1st).

 Ex: We have 25 days paid holiday plus 10 public holidays.